 The road around will bring you close to Galway (bout 25min from when you hit the main road) which is also a great spot to spend a weekend.
 There are some great pubs and cafés on Shop street and just off Shop street to listen to some live music on the weekend.
 Salthill also has a great pub O’Connors with old sitting room chairs around a cozy fire (I will warn that it is a little touristy).
 And with a couple of chippers is just up the road for Curry chips afterwards to finish off the night.
 However, Salthill is quiet after closing.
 There are some great B&Bs in Salthill as well.
 It is also the home of the ‘prom’ where it is traditional to walk along and don’t forget to kick the wall at the end by the diving tower.

 Connemara is a nice drive but I wouldn’t do it in the wet.
 That said when I last did it, it was pouring rain in Galway city and beautiful out in Connemara.
 Kylemore Abbey is really pretty and worth the stop.
-There are also a number of castles around Connemara to stop off and have a look at. about 6 years ago
+There are also a number of castles around Connemara to stop off and have a look at. over 8 years ago

 The other option is to go south.
 Kerry is considered by many to be the prettiest area of the country.
 Dingle would be another spot similar to Lahinch with many pubs and great ‘craic’.
 You also have the opportunity to see Fungie the friendly dolphin www.dodingle.com .
 Connors pass is a great drive but will warn you it is a narrow road but the views are fabulous.